If you like seeing how games are designed, you can check out all our previous posts in the series:

 What we think is that players aren’t used to have an impact on the UI by playing around with their character.
 They simply don’t realize their actions are changing the game’s settings.

 To fix the problem, we simply removed the “dash down to quit” button (see above).
+We also made the background light up to make it more obvious that you’re in.
 To leave the game, you had to dash in the “join” button again (a toggle system, basically).

 It helped reduce the amount of weird “switch flicking”, but once in a while we can still see some players join and leave over and over using only the top button.
 It didn’t completely fix the problem, but at least they seem to understand what to do after their first try.